WilliamY97/LearningJournal/uWaterloo/ECE290/TortLaw.md

 - The courts will usually hold parties to the standard of **"the conduct expected of a reasonable person under the circumstances"**

+##Causation

+- The third element in the list requires the plaintiff to establish causation

+- Ex.
+Suppose that Alison breaks a plat on Monday at dinner time.

+The next day, her wife Bether makes a special trip by car to a shop to replace it.

+On her way she gets in a car crash

+Is Alison's carelessness in dropping the plate responsible for the car accident?

+**In the law** she did not.
+It is true she dropped the plate and caused her wife to drive, but many voluntary acts occured between the dropping of the plate and the car crash.
+Beth could have chosen to go at another time, as the other drive might have.

+These **voluntary acts** decouple the two events. **Causation can be traced back to the voluntary acts but no further**

+Another idea: crash could have occured due to carelessness on the part of Beth or the other driver.

+**General Rule**: The closer a person is to the event in question, the less chance there is of an intervening event.

+##Burden of Proof

+- The burden of proof in tort law is somewhat complex... in tort law - **the injured party need only demonstrate the defendant's product caused the injury; not the exact details of how**

+- Then the defendant must prove that they are not responsible for the injury.
+The burden has shifted to the defendant in that case.

+##Intentional Torts

+- Torts can be classified based on intent

+- An **intentional tort** is one where the tortfeasor deliberately performs an action which harms another.

+- For the most part ** in this class we focus on unintentional torts**.